zohaib6262/To-Do-List-App/backend/README.md

 npx sequelize-cli db:migrate
 ```

+### Create an endpoint for `getAllTodos` from the frontend with authentication of the request.

+### Create an endpoint for `updateTodo` from the frontend with authentication of request.

-### Create an endpoint for getAllTodos from the frontend.
+### Create an endpoint for `deleteTodo` from the frontend with authentication of request.